python/cpython/Doc/library/socket.rst

           SOCK_SEQPACKET

-   These constants represent the socket types, used for the second argument to :func:`socket`.
+   These constants represent the socket types, used for the second argument to :func:`.socket`.
 More constants may be available depending on the system.
    (Only :const:`SOCK_STREAM` and :const:`SOCK_DGRAM` appear to be generally useful.)